larsonjj/generator-neopolitan/README.md

 |Tasks| Description
 |---------|-------
-|gulp serve:build| runs [`gulp build`](#gulp-build) and starts up a server that loads the optimized files
+|`gulp serve --production`|  starts up a server that loads a production version of the site

-### `gulp build`
-Builds out an optimized site through compilation of preprocessors (Jade, Sass, etc), minification of CSS and HTML, uglification of Javascript, optimization of images, and processing of [usemin blocks](Usemin blocks).
-All files created from this task are put in the `{project root}/build/` folder.
+|`gulp serve --open`|  starts up a server and opens it withing your default browser

 ### `gulp test`
 Runs ESLint and Karma to lint and run JavaScript tests, respectively.